Grand Egypt Tour

 DAY 3 – Fri: Old Cairo Tour & The Citadel [B,L]

 Today, we will experience the Spiritual Cairo tour and explore some of the early religious monuments of Cairo.
-You’ll visit the El Muallaqa Church, dating to the late fourth and early fifth century.
+You’ll visit the El Muallaqa Church, dating to the late IV and early V Century.
 This basilica was named for its location on top of the south gate of the Fortress of Babylon.
 Muallaqa means “suspended or hanging.”
-Destroyed in a ninth-century earthquake, the church became the center of the Coptic (or Christian) Church of Egypt from the time it was rebuilt in the eleventh century until the XIV Century.
+Destroyed in a IX Century earthquake, the church became the center of the Coptic (or Christian) Church of Egypt from the time it was rebuilt in the eleventh century until the XIV Century.

 Make a stop at the Ben Ezra Synagogue, built sometime between the sixth and IX Centuries A.D.
 The temple contains a Jewish Heritage Library, containing documents found here in 1896 that describe the economic and social conditions of Jews under Arab rule as well as descriptions of relations between various Jewish sects.

 Stop for lunch, Continue Cairo tour with a visit to The Citadel of Mohamed Ali (the Fortress of Salah al-Din al-Ayyubi), built in 1183 and overlooking the city from the Muqattam Hills.
-The structure, with its domes and minarets, looks over a number of important buildings, including the Alabaster Mosque.
-Its domed interior, used by Moslems for daily prayers, is a spectacular sight of twinkling lights and beautiful mosaics.
+The structure, with its domes and minarets, looks over several important buildings, including the Alabaster Mosque.
+Its domed interior, used by Muslims for daily prayers, is a spectacular sight of twinkling lights and beautiful mosaics.

 DAY 4 – Sat: Cairo, Egyptian Museum, Khan El Khalili [B,L]